unternet-co/unternet.co/docs/web-applets/reference/applet.md

 ### Applet.data

 Provides access to the current state of the applet's data.
-This object reflects the data defined in the applet implementation and is synchronized between the parent and child windows.
+This object reflects the data defined in the applet implementation and is synchronized between the client and applet windows.

 #### Value